moderndatacompany/dataos.info/docs/resources/workflow.md

 - [Flare Stack](./stacks/flare.md): The Flare stack provides advanced capabilities for data processing and analysis.

-- [Alpha Stack](./stacks/alpha.md): The Alpha stack offers a powerful environment for hosting web-application, and custom Docker images atop DataOS.
+- [Container Stack](./stacks/container.md): The Container stack offers a powerful environment for hosting web-application, and custom Docker images atop DataOS.

 - [Data Toolbox Stack](./stacks/data_toolbox.md): The Data Toolbox stack provides a set of utilities for Depots storing Iceberg datasets, for e.g. Icebase.

 - [Scanner Stack](./stacks/scanner.md): The Scanner Stack provides metadata ingestion capabilities from a source.

-For more detailed instructions on setting up and customizing the Stack-specific Section attributes according to your needs, refer to the respective documentation of [Flare](./stacks/flare/configurations.md), [Alpha](./stacks/alpha.md#alpha-stack-section), [Data Toolbox](./stacks/data_toolbox/data_toolbox_grammar.md), [Scanner](./stacks/scanner/field_ref.md) Stack.
+For more detailed instructions on setting up and customizing the Stack-specific Section attributes according to your needs, refer to the respective documentation of [Flare](./stacks/flare/configurations.md), [Container](./stacks/container.md#container-stack-section), [Data Toolbox](./stacks/data_toolbox/data_toolbox_grammar.md), [Scanner](./stacks/scanner/field_ref.md) Stack.
 Each Stack has its unique attributes that can enhance the functionality of your job.

 <details>